Never Attended and Withdrawals

-Did the student stop attending a class that he/she was scheduled to attend?
+Did the student stop attending a class that they were scheduled to attend?

 - If yes, go to question 2

-At the time the student stopped attending this course was he/she continuing to attend other courses?
+At the time the student stopped attending this course, were they continuing to attend other courses?

 - If yes, the student is not a withdrawal

 At the time of withdrawal, did the student provide written confirmation of anticipated attendance in a later starting, registered course within the term?